 For a man that loves to label others as “conspiracy theorists” Mr Whitaker is no stranger to them himself.
 But when Brian does conspiracies he makes Alex Jones look like a novice.

 Back in 2011 Amina Arraf was a name doing the rounds in the discussion forums on Syria and at that time Whitaker was the Middle East editor for the Guardian newspaper.
-He also moderated the Middle East live blog for the Guardian and it was there this name, Amina Arraf, appeared a lot along with “her story” of being a gay girl living in Damascus.
+He also moderated the Middle East live blog for the Guardian and it was there this name Amina Arraf began appearing along with “her story” of being a gay girl living in Damascus.

 One fateful day Amina was “kidnapped”, according to Brian, and the narrative management committee convened and set into overdrive a social media campaign to try and locate the poor girl.
 Whitaker lead the charge.
-There were lots of voices of scepticism about the “girl’s” account, and those voices also advised caution at believing “her” tale.
-Brian didn’t need evidence to have his mind made up, the claim was enough for him. #FreeAmina exclaimed Brian.
+There were voices of scepticism about the “girl’s” account, and those voices also advised caution at believing “her” tale.
+However, Brian didn’t need any evidence to convince him the story was genuine and that Amina was a real person.
+The story fitted with his bias.
+That’s the only evidence he needed. #FreeAmina exclaimed Brian.

 He took the story that seriously that he soon became one of the leading voices in support of “Amina” whilst continuing to ignore the voices of reason.